CNES/cars/docs/source/examples.rst

 Then use the generated data as you would with raw data.

-If you want to compute grid correction and compute epipolar/ terrain a priori on the whole image, keep the same input images, but specify terrain ROI to use:
+If you want to compute the grid correction and compute the epipolar/terrain a priori on the whole image, keep the same input images but specify the terrain ROI to use:

 .. code-block:: json